fabferri/az-pattern/automation/readme.md

         }
     }
 ```
-Runbook jobs are visibile inside the Rubook panel:
+Runbook jobs are visible inside the Rubook panel:

 [![15]][15]